shuxueshuxue/aiMUD/README.md

-## This is aiMUD, a AI-driven interactive fiction game engine
+## This is aiMUD, an AI-driven interactive fiction game engine

 This project combines natural language processing and a keyword-based system to create an interactive fiction game experience.
 The game world is dynamically managed by an AI narrator.